 I’ve talked before about how to use lapbooks for specific subjects, like geography and literature, and work them into your seasonal studies as well.
 Did you know you can also use lapbooks as a reference tool?
 In lapbooking lingo, they’re usually called “mini-offices.”

 What is a Mini-Office Lapbook?

 A mini-office is a reference tool in the form of a lapbook.
 It’s made the same way using file folders, but it’s specifically made to be used over and over again in daily lessons as a helpful guide.
 For instance, a math facts mini-office lapbook for elementary ages might include the multiplication tables, money, skip counting, or Roman numerals.
-You can find examples of math mini-office lapbooks at these links:

 I highly recommend laminating these mini-office components as shown in the video.
 They last so much longer that way!
 Remember, these need to be sturdy enough to use on a regular basis, so good cardstock is also recommended.

 You can combine subjects into one mini-office lapbook like this one at Homeschool Creations, or divide them by subject.

 abcteach has some great resources, many of them free, that you can download instantly and put together.
 They cover all kinds of topics, even science.